 If you are concerned for your own safety or someone else’s call the police as soon as you can by dialling 999.

 Universities and colleges have a duty to keep students and staff safe.
 This includes having services available to ensure their wellbeing.

 If someone is sexually harassing you, contact your university or college’s student services or student union.
 They should be able to put you in touch with services that can support you.
 If you are worried that someone you know is experiencing sexual harassment, you can ask for details of support services and pass them on to your friend.

 The kind of support available will depend on the situation and the needs of the person being sexually harassed.
 Some of the things that support agencies can help with include reporting the situation to college or university authorities, reporting to the police, getting emotional support, and working to improve your (or your friend’s) safety.

-Everyone has the right to be able to study and work in a safe environment, free from sexual harassment.
+Everyone has a right to be able to study and work in a safe environment, free from sexual harassment.

 At the Scottish Women’s Rights Centre we have a legal helpline specifically for women experiencing sexual harassment.
 Our solicitor can give you information about legal steps you can take to stop the harassment.

-If you’re thinking of reporting to the police, check out this guide.
-It explains the process and what to expect.
+If you’re thinking of reporting to the police, this guide explains the process and what to expect.

 Friday 10 am - 1 pm

 Tuesday 11 am - 2 pm